 If your system is managed by the Hardware Management Console (HMC), use the HMC to remove a control panel from the server.
-For information about using the HMC to remove a control panel, see "Removing a part by using the HMC" on page 30.
+For information about using the HMC to remove a control panel, see Removing a part using the HMC.
 If you do not have an HMC, complete this procedure to remove a control panel.